deos/tera-heal-calc/README.md

 2013-09-02 (V1.1)
 - added system to generate and load urls for saving and linking settings
 - fix in noctenium calculation

+2013-11-14 (V1.1.1)
+- better accuracy of numbers
+- changed DE set names and some texts